 I admit it.
-I'm one of them.
 I'm one of the breastfeeding mothers out there who has allowed cultural norms to get in the way of what I believe is best for my child.
 I've ended feedings prematurely to avoid breastfeeding in front of others, even in my own home.
 I've "wasted" precious breastmilk I had pumped by bottle feeding even when we were together, just to avoid nursing in public.
 I've breastfed countless times in dirty bathrooms, and tried to hide the fact that I'm nursing at all from some people to avoid the taboo topic of "extended breastfeeding" (she's 19 months).
 And now?
 I've finally had enough.
 We need to normalize breastfeeding in our culture, and this post is my first attempt at doing my part.
 "Why not just cover up?" a lot of people might say.
 Well, for me and my daughter that just didn't work.
 I tried a nursing cover, but like so many other new moms and babies, we were struggling with our latch and it was painful and difficult enough to get her positioned without a cover.
 So during the countless visits from family and friends during our early breastfeeding relationship, I took the baby to another room to feed her, rushing her through the feeding so I wouldn't come across as "rude" to our guests.

 The first time we were out for dinner, as my baby cried with hunger and I struggled to get her latched beneath a cover- not able to see what I was doing, my daughter getting more and more impatient, both of us getting frustrated- my husband turned to me and asked if I could just feed her in the bathroom so that no one would catch a glimpse of my breast.
 I couldn't believe that this was his primary concern in this moment, and yet- I gave in easily.
 I didn't have the confidence to break the cultural norm, fearing what others would think or say about my breastfeeding in public.